 If mobile customers represent a gold rush, apps themselves are a goldmine.

 When customers download your app, they signal that they trust you and are open to being sold to.

 Buildfire’s platform enables businesses to craft and customize a mobile app based on their specific needs.
 Additionally, they can help business apps for those using a freemium model or those looking beyond the initial purchase.
 Specifically, Build fire breaks down the keys to app monetization in three simple steps: “subscriptions, advertisements and in-app purchases.”

 Some businesses are wary of paid ads and social media in particular, but Facebook’s ad platform is too big to ignore right now.

-Using your database of existing customers, businesses can both re-engage former customers via mobile or create new audiences that look like their very best buyers.
-With formats such as carousel and video ads, Facebook’s platform is highly engaging and interactive for that on-the-go.
+Using your existing customer database, businesses can re-engage former customers via mobile or create new audiences that look like their very best buyers.
+With formats such as carousel and video ads, Facebook’s platform is highly engaging and interactive for that on the go.
 With the fall of organic reach, such ads are critical to an active business presence.

-Oh! and the beauty of mobile Facebook ads is that they can’t simply be blocked by typical ad-blocking formats that dominate desktops.
+Oh!
+The beauty of mobile Facebook ads is that they can’t simply be blocked by typical ad-blocking formats dominating desktops.